spiffe/go-spiffe/v2/examples/spiffe-tls/README.md

     ))
 ```

-Another alternative is to use [](../../spiffetls/listen.go#L21) it will use the value from environment variable `SPIFFE_ENDPOINT_SOCKET` to create connection to workload API
+Alternatively, the listener can use the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API.

 ```go
 listener, err := spiffetls.Listen(context.Background(), "tcp", serverAddress, tlsconfig.AuthorizeID(spiffeID))
 ```

-On the other hand, the **client workload** creates a `net.Conn` using the [spiffetls.Dial](../../spiffetls/dial.go#L25) function.
+On the other side, the **client workload** dials the server using the [spiffetls.Dial](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls?tab=doc#Dial) function.
-It uses [spiffetls.MTLSServerWithSourceOptions](../../spiffetls/mode.go#L281) to configure source, and validates than presented certificate from server has expected SPIFFE ID.
+It uses [spiffetls.MTLSClientWithSourceOptions](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls?tab=doc#MTLSClientWithSourceOptions) to configure the source with the Workload API address, and validates that the server X509-SVID has the expected SPIFFE ID.

 ```go
 conn, err := spiffetls.DialWithMode(ctx, "tcp", serverAddress,